-Dr. Praveen Dayalu is an Associate Professor and the Thomas H. and Susan C. Brown Early Career Professor of Neurology at the University of Michigan and is director of Ambulatory Services in the Department of Neurology.
+Dr. Praveen Dayalu is a Professor and the Thomas H. and Susan C. Brown Early Career Professor of Neurology at the University of Michigan and is director of Ambulatory Services in the Department of Neurology.
 He graduated from medical school at Case Western Reserve University in Cleveland, in 2002, and then completed neurology residency and movement disorders fellowship at Michigan, in 2006.
 His main focus is clinical management of movement disorders, especially Parkinson disease.
 His research interests are in Huntington disease and Multiple System Atrophy.
 He is the Director of the Movement Disorders Fellowship and trains fellows, residents, and medical students.

 Neurology, Parkinson disease and other parkinsonian disorders, Huntington disease, Tourette Syndrome, Dystonia, Essential tremor, Gait disorders; Lewy body dementia, Alzheimer disease and other dementias; Botulinum Toxin therapy

 Medical School or Training

 - Case Western Reserve University School of Medicine, 2002